geeknik/my-awesome-stars/topics.md

 ## telegram

+- [xming521/WeClone](https://github.com/xming521/WeClone) - 🚀 One-stop solution for creating your digital avatar from chat history 💡 Fine-tune LLMs with your chat logs to capture your unique style, then bind to a chatbot to bring your digital self to life.  从聊
 - [elizaOS/eliza](https://github.com/elizaOS/eliza) - Autonomous agents for everyone
 - [AboutRSS/ALL-about-RSS](https://github.com/AboutRSS/ALL-about-RSS) - A list of RSS related stuff: tools, services, communities and tutorials, etc.